aloisdeniel/node-pngjs-draw/README.md

 fs.createReadStream("blue.png")
   .pipe(new png({ filterType: 4 }))
   .on('parsed', function() {

-    // Draws a pixel with black
+    // Draws a pixel with transparent green this.drawPixel(150,200, this.colors.black())
-    this.drawPixel(150,200, this.colors.black())

     // Draws a line with transparent red this.drawLine(0,0,200,200, this.colors.red(50))

+    // Draws a rectangle with transparent black this.fillRect(150,150,75,20, this.colors.black(100))

     // Draws a filled rectangle with transparent white this.fillRect(50,50,100,100, this.colors.white(100))